lukehinds/gotroot.github.io/_posts/2017-01-26-tripleo-security-hardening.markdown

 operators meet the various compliance standards that exist in the private and public sectors of IT security, using an automated approach.

-This blog post will be a round up of the patches merged into Ocata and looking forward to the next cycle of Pike.
+This blog post will be a round up of the patches merged into Ocata.
+I will try to follow up soon with a post on plans to the next cycle of Pike.

 Note that this is not an exhaustive list of all hardening checks within OpenStack and Linux, the following are patches to amend values not already set